Update: 20th August 2024. Please use this form to submit editorial pitches and articles.

 STYLE

-As of July 2012, The Outdoor Journal follows, somewhat, The Economist Style Guide.
+The Outdoor Journal attempts to follow, somewhat, The Economist Style Guide.
 That venerable institution notes: "Scrupulous writers will also notice that their copy is edited only lightly and is likely to be used.
 It may even be read."
-That said, please read any accessible style guide, including those of the Associated Press, the Guardian and others.
+That said, please feel free to read and use any accessible style guide, including those of the Associated Press, the Guardian and others.
 Glance at the Chicago Style Manual, as well as the submission guides of various lifestyle publications, such as Outside, Wired magazine, Climbing and others.

 Think before you write.
 Keep it simple, and keep in mind George Orwell's Six Elementary Rules.
 (Politics and the English Language, 1946):